Variable-Quality/MineTicket/README.md

 ![Mineticket](https://i.imgur.com/nYBnkrd.png)
-# MineTicket - Minecraft tiketing, simplified.
+# MineTicket - Minecraft ticketing, simplified.

 ##  What is the purpose of this project?
 The aim is to create a functional discord bot that

-- Accepts JSON imputs
+- Accepts JSON inputs
 - Enters said inputs into a database powered by MariaDB
 - Allows for staff on discord server to view all tickets in a feed channel
 - A staff member can take the following actions with each ticket